GHRik/openCV-exercises/money-counting/README.md

 <p align="center">
    <img src="https://github.com/GHRik/openCV-exercises/blob/money-counting/money-counting/images/examples/opening.png" width="50%" height="50%" alt="opening.jpg" />
 </p>
-6. Edge filtering - the next big issue to think about it.
-It a lot of edge detect algorythm which should i use?
-The same like above....
-It depends.
-Experiment on your own ;).</br>
+6. Edge filtering - Same problem as binarization algorythm.
+There are a lot of algorythm and it is very depends which one you should use to specific case.</br>
 7. If you have a selected contures it is easy to count it</br>
 8. So the printing only left.